 Liens: Everything You Need To Know

-If you used a mortgage to purchase your home, you might already know about liens, since you’ll have a lien on your property until you pay off the loan.
+If you used a mortgage to purchase your home, you might already know what a lien is, since you’ll have a lien on your property until you pay off the mortgage loan.

 What Is A Lien?